pedroalvesbatista/singularity-admindocs/installation.rst

         vagrant up && \
         vagrant ssh

-You can check the installed version of Singularity with the following:
+You can check the installed version of Apptainer with the following:

 .. code-block:: none